elkana-langat/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## 3. Print a list of integers... in reverse
 Write a function that all integers of a list, in reverse order

+## 4. Replace a copy
+Write a function that replaces an element in a list at a specific position without modifying the original list(like in c)